rengil2/next-with-tailwind-products-card/README.md

 #### `/products/[gtin]`

 The `/products/[gtin]` endpoint accepts `GET` requests and will return a product matching the GTIN (e.g. `/products/8005610625720`).
 If no product is found, the API will respond with a `404` status.

+First all, thanks for the opportunity.
+For doing the challenge I used react-query for the data fetching and zustand for the state management.
+Using the power of react-query we can use the cache the requests and with zustand we can create a store for the cart

+## Next steps
+1. Replace all strings with i18n
+2. Test components using react-test-library and divide them better using atomic design
+3. The cart do too many requests now, I would love to have an api that I can pass a bunch of ids and get all the product
+4. Better empty and loading state
+5. Double check if everything accessibility wise is good enough.
+Now you can do all the remove, increment and decrement just with the keyboard and all the actions are made via button